chitranjanB/CoffeeShop/coffeeshop-core/readme.md

 ## _Reads/Write file with muliple instances for simulating inventory for Coffee beans and Milk_
 ## _Multiple machine instance locking and each machine use only a particular inventory_
 ## _Order polling using an input file which can be appended with subsequent orders in realtime_
+## _Order will be taken by a kiosk operator thread and append the order input file in realtime_
 e.g. machine-1 uses inventory-0 ...